 Prizes and free offers

-The messages which notify that you win a prize or received a free coupon are most likely untrue.
+The messages text messages saying you won something are most likely untrue.
 It’s a classical trick in the scammer’s sleeve — the idea of a present looks very enticing, but the chance that there is a real free offer is close to null.

 You can receive a message with a link asking you to click on it and leave your personal info, like credit card credentials.
 It also can ask you to transfer a relatively small sum of money to get a bigger one.
 SMS lottery scam is possible too, so try to stop yourself before making an impulsive decision or clicking on the suspicious links from unknown senders.